thycotic/dsv-docs/product/overview/architecture.md

 DSV requires certain personally identifiable information (PII) to identify each user’s account.
 This includes the user’s name, email address, and password, these being the minimum necessary for authentication, and the user’s IP address, used during auditing as an indicator of the user’s location.

-DSV functions to store and protect user’s “secrets,” and to make the secrets accessible to the user and potentially their designees.
-The term secrets here commonly means passwords, which are not PII, but DSV users can store anything they choose as a secret—for example, images, documents, or other files.
+DSV functions to store and protect user’s “Secrets,” and to make the Secrets accessible to the user and potentially their designees.
+The term Secrets here commonly means passwords, which are not PII, but DSV users can store anything they choose as a Secret—for example, images, documents, or other files.

-* Accordingly, only users know whether DSV secrets have PII status.
+* Accordingly, only users know whether DSV Secrets have PII status.

-* Because the nature of DSV is to encrypt and protect secrets for users, secrets that are PII will de facto benefit from DSV’s stringent controls for privacy and user control, in accordance with both the letter and spirit of the GDPR.
+* Because the nature of DSV is to encrypt and protect Secrets for users, Secrets that are PII will de facto benefit from DSV’s stringent controls for privacy and user control, in accordance with both the letter and spirit of the GDPR.

-Only select, trusted employees of Thycotic can access secrets data and decrypt it, and only via a controlled process that generates an audit trail inaccessible to those employees.
+Only select, trusted employees of Thycotic can access Secrets data and decrypt it, and only via a controlled process that generates an audit trail inaccessible to those employees.
 This serves the interests of users without compromising their privacy and control.

 In GDPR terms, Thycotic customers are the data controllers, and Thycotic is the data processor.

-* The customer determines all information (the secrets) stored in the vault and decides how long to store it.
+* The customer determines all information (the Secrets) stored in the vault and decides how long to store it.

-* Each DSV customer entirely controls their users, their user roles, and the access to secrets by their users, according to the policies of the customer organization.
-DSV logs activity so the customer can monitor access and changes to the secrets, users, and roles within the vault—again, all according to the customer’s policies.
+* Each DSV customer entirely controls their users, their user roles, and the access to Secrets by their users, according to the policies of the customer organization.
+DSV logs activity so the customer can monitor access and changes to the Secrets, users, and roles within the vault—again, all according to the customer’s policies.

 * For traceability, DSV logs include source IP addresses and time stamps.